iszczesniak/cpp/memory/index.md

 Even if constructors are elided, they must be defined because depending on the type of the returned value, a compiler can decide not to elide constructors.
-Also, in the exceptional use cases discussed below, elision does not apply.
 In the example below, remove the constructors by removing the comments to see the compilation fail.
+Also, in the exceptional use cases discussed further below, elision does not apply.

 **Bottom line: elision is not mandatory.**